20 Best Candidate Sourcing Tools for Recruiters in 2026

 14. AmazingHiring

-The platform's automated candidate scoring helps recruiters prioritize outreach to the most promising candidates, while its Chrome extension makes it easy to add potential candidates to the pipeline while browsing technical forums, GitHub, or other developer communities.
-This specialized focus makes AmazingHiring particularly valuable for organizations recruiting for technical roles.
+AmazingHiring specializes in tech talent sourcing, aggregating candidate profiles from professional networks, coding platforms, and GitHub repositories.
+Its automated candidate scoring helps recruiters prioritize outreach to top candidates, while its chrome extension makes it easy to add potential candidates to the pipeline while browsing developer communities.

 15. Entelo